IsaacLaquerre/SamanthaBot/README.md

 # SamanthaBot
-If you intend to clone this repo and host this bot yourself, please change the following configurations in the [config file](/config)
+If you intend to clone this repo and host this bot yourself, please change the following configurations inside the `botConfig.json` located in the [config folder](/config)

 ```json
 {